The Soul of the Outback

 Today the Jandra makes her way slowly around the bend alone.
 The Red River Gums and Coolabah trees stand stoically on the riverbank, with exposed roots telling stories of harsh floods many years ago.

 The soul of outback can be both seen and felt in Bourke, a town with unparalleled experiences that stay with you long after the journey ends.
-Bourke truly is the cultural hub of the Australia outback.
+Visit Bourke to experience the cultural hub of the Australian outback.

 Bourke Facts: